tc39/proposal-temporal/README.md

 ### `Temporal.Duration`

 A `Temporal.Duration` expresses a length of time.
-This is used fo date/time maths.
+This is used for date/time maths.

 See [Temporal.Duration Documentation](./docs/duration.md) for more detailed documentation.